Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Lab Evaluation

-The output power of the LimeSDR was not calibrated and the gain was only given as a unitless number.
+\ndssparagraph{Measuring Output Power} The output power of the LimeSDR was not calibrated and the gain was only given as a unitless number.
 In order to report accurate values for the required transmission power, we measured the actual output power of the LimeSDR for each gain setting.
+We directly connected the LimeSDR to an RF power meter and transmitted the preamble used in our evaluation.